-In exchange, you get support for 3 websites, 20GB of storage, uncapped bandwidth, free website builder, and you can even choose whether you want a data center in the US or in the UK.
+In exchange, Namecheap provides you with support for 3 websites, 20GB of storage, uncapped bandwidth, free website builder, and you can even choose whether you want a data center in the US or in the UK.

 Finally, Stellar Business, the most expensive of the three, costs $49.44 per year.
 However, the service offers it as the best plan for e-commerce websites, as it offers 50GB of SSD disk storage space and support for an unlimited number of websites.